This is a complete guide to start using the most popular open source test management tool – TestLink.

 - Apache Web server

-Note: If you have System Admin assigned for your project you can ask sysadmin to install this for your project and skip directly to “Creating a Test Project” step.
-(If you have time to do these installations I will suggest try your hand at it.
+Note: If you have System Admin assigned for your project you can ask the sysadmin to install this for your project and skip directly to “Creating a Test Project” step.
+(If you have time to do these installations I will suggest trying your hand at it.
 This will add to your experience. :) )

 To install TestLink, You need to install Apache web server, PHP and MySQL server.
 If your system or server already has Apache, PHP and MySQL installed then you can directly install this tool as mentioned in “Installation of TestLink” section below.